etherdata-blockchain/etherdata-sdk/docs/docs/python/api/etherdata_sdk/json_rpc/json_rpc_methods.md

 #### root

-Either this or "status" is returned DATA 32 bytes of post-transaction stateroot (pre Byzantium)
+Either this or &quot;status&quot; is returned DATA 32 bytes of post-transaction stateroot (pre Byzantium)

 #### status

-Either this or "root" is returned QUANTITY either 1 (success) or 0 (failure)
+Either this or &quot;root&quot; is returned QUANTITY either 1 (success) or 0 (failure)

 ## GetUncleByBlockHashAndIndexResponseObj Objects